GAD-DIMNT-CPTEC/GSIBerror/docs/en/usage.md

 !!! warning "Warning"

     The `path` variable must the set up by the user to reflect the correct path to where the matrices files `gsir4.berror_stats.gcv.BAM.TQ0062L028` and `global_berror.l64y386.f77-ncep-dtc.gcv` are.

+!!! tip "Tip"

+    In the [`data`](https://github.com/GAD-DIMNT-CPTEC/GSIBerror/tree/main/data) directory on the the repository, check the matrices files `bcptec_bam_352pairs_gsir4.berror_stats.fix.oz.cw.tsm.gcv`, `global_berror.l64y386.f77-ncep-dtc.gcv` and `new_gsir4.berror_stats-tese-cfbastarz2017.gcv`, which can be used to test the `GSIBerror` package.

 ## Using the `Berror` class